zerodaycode/Canyon-SQL/README.md

 ### Building more complex queries

-For exemplify the capabilities of `Canyon`, we will use `SelectQueryBuilder<T>`, which implements the `QueryBuilder<T>` trait for build a more complex whery, filteing data and joining tables.
+For exemplify the capabilities of `Canyon`, we will use `SelectQueryBuilder<T>`, which implements the `QueryBuilder<T>` trait for build a more complex where, filteing data and joining tables.

 ```rust
 let mut select_with_joins = LeagueTournament::select_query();